ChaseCondon/WorldModelsExperiments/README.md

 # WorldModelsExperiments
 Respository for my MSci Computing Science project doing research into model-based reinforcement learning based on the World Models paper (Ha et al., 2018)

+The World Model proposed in the original paper utilized a simple linear controller to map the latent vectors representing time and space to actions.
+While they explored a sort of "sudo-exploration" by increasing the uncertainty of the Memory model (MDN-RNN) to simulate incredibly stochastic environments, the agent itself had no concept of exploration and would only ever perform the action specified by the linear mapping.
+This research seeks to explore combining the world model with traditional and state-of-the-art RL models (DQN, DDQN, A3C, Rainbow) and its impact on the robustness of the trained agent on the VizDoom TakeCover environment.